arrigonialberto86/funtime/var_inference.md

 ![bb](https://latex.codecogs.com/gif.latex?%5Cdpi%7B150%7D%20log%20q%28z/%5Clambda%29%20%3D%20%5Csum_%7Bj%3D1%7D%5E%7BP%7D%20log%20%5Cphi%28z_j/%5Cmu_j%2C%20%5Csigma%5E2_j%29)

-So, in order to calculate the gradient of the lower bound we just need to sample from q(z/λ) (initialized with parameters mu and sigma) and evaluate the expression we have just derived.
-We can do this in Tensorflow by using 'autodiff' and passing a custom expression for the gradient.
+So, in order to calculate the gradient of the lower bound we just need to sample from q(z/λ) (initialized with parameters mu and sigma) and evaluate the expression we have just derived (we could do this in Tensorflow by using 'autodiff' and passing a custom expression for gradient calculation)

 ## Variational inference in PyMC3